-Aside from making overpayments on your existing mortgage, there are other ways to help you pay off your mortgage early.
+Apart from making overpayments on your existing mortgage, there are other ways to help you pay off your mortgage early.

-If your current mortgage provider is making it expensive or difficult to pay off your mortgage early, then consider getting a remortgage deal.
-By switching to a new mortgage provider, you can often get a cheaper mortgage interest rate for up to 5 years of the mortgage term.
+If your current mortgage provider is making it expensive or difficult to pay off your mortgage early, consider getting a remortgage deal.
+By switching to a new mortgage provider, you can often get a cheaper mortgage interest rate for up to five years of the mortgage term.
 You may also be able to get a shorter mortgage term.